Vaslui County: Tourism

 The main tourist destinations are the cities of Vaslui, Bârlad, and Huși.
 The Vaslui County Council, the county councils of the Leova and Hîncești districts in Republic of Moldova, and the European Union (through the Phare program), have set up a program which seeks to promote tourism in these regions.
 The main tourist attractions of the Vaslui-Hîncești-Leova touristic program are, among others, the medieval and early modern churches and monasteries, the Manuc Bei Hunting Palace and the Manuc - Mirzaian Manor Palace (similar to Manuc's Inn in Bucharest) in Hîncești, as well as the region's natural riches.

 Politics

-The Vaslui County Council, renewed at the 2020 local elections, consists of 34 counsellors, with the following party composition:
+The Vaslui County Council, renewed at the 2024 local elections, consists of 34 councilors, with the following party composition: